mozilla/bigquery-backfill/backfill/2020-03-18-gcs-errors/README.md

+## Backfilling from error records in GCS

+Per bug 1622977,
-We had our BQ live sinks write a number of records to error output in GCS between 2020-03-16 and 2020-03-18 while we were experiencing pipeline instability.
+we had our BQ live sinks write a number of records to error output in GCS between 2020-03-16 and 2020-03-18 while we were experiencing pipeline instability.
 There were a couple of bad things that worked together to cause this: